 Unlike the Grote Markt, the Korenmarkt was always the square of the people of Mechelen.
 Over the years, the square lost its character and changed from a meeting place into a car park.
 Spatially, the Korenmarkt became a widening of the street and was no longer recognisable as a square.
 OKRA has transformed the Korenmarkt from a car park into a pleasant square.
 A destination with much attention to its location and historical value.

 The square is situated on the south bank of the river Dijle and has the shape of a lazy staircase that descends towards the river.
 The square’s stepping and colour palette emphasise the square’s position on the edge of a sand ridge within the city.
 The sitting edges at the planting areas are designed in the shape of grains and refer to the former function of the Korenmarkt.

-OKRA’s redevelopment plan means that the Korenmarkt is once again the most urban space in this part of Mechelen.
-It again lives up to its name as ‘oldest square’ of Mechelen with pride.
-The Korenmarkt is again a bustling town square where the townspeople, Mechelaars, gather for a drink and a snack.
+OKRA’s redevelopment plan makes the Korenmarkt again the most urban space in this part of Mechelen, a vibrant city square where the people of Mechelen come together for a snack and a drink.